 The mission of the Research Office is to support the research enterprise of the College of Medicine – Phoenix, stimulating all types of research and growing the sponsored projects portfolio by providing all forms of research infrastructure and resources.
 The Research Office supports laboratory operations for shared resources and provides oversight over shared instrumentation and core services.
+For more information, please refer to our overview of the support and services provided by the Research Office (PDF).

 In its mission to support sponsored projects, the Research Office assists with finding grant opportunities, as well as administrative and scientific grant proposal development.